 View our other active programs here:

 Engagement & Research Programs →

-This working group will facilitate the identification of these techniques and technologies and will assist municipalities, groups and individuals to adopt (and adapt) them to ensure the sustained supply of ecological, economic and social benefits from Canada’s urban forests.
+This objective addresses techniques and technologies that can assist municipalities, groups, and individuals to adopt (and adapt) them to ensure the sustained supply of ecological, economic and social benefits from Canada’s urban forests.

-This working group will facilitate the development and advancement of a highly trained urban forestry workforce as well as a cadre of informed allied professionals at the national, provincial and municipal levels.
+The final objective addresses the development and advancement of a highly trained urban forestry workforce as well as a network of informed allied professionals.